peroveri/em-refactor/refactor-lib/tests/data/README.md

 * Return, Break, Continue
 x Conditionals

+Grammar / structure of the input
+* The selection is a block
 Assignment to block (body of the new closure)
 * The block is assigned to
 * The block is an expression in another block